Welcome to Week 12 Start ‘Em, Sit ‘Em.

 Tyrone Tracy – Over his last four games, Tracy has broken out for 60/337/2 rushing (13.4 PPR FPG – RB26).
 Veteran Devin Singletary is only working in a change-of-pace role now.
 The rookie has out-snapped Singletary by a 70% to 28% margin in their last four outings.
 Most importantly, Tracy has taken every single carry inside-the-20 in this span (7 carries to 0 for Singletary).

 Baker Mayfield – Now that he has his top wideout back, Mayfield is back on the board as a lower-end QB1.
 He finished as fantasy’s QB8, QB16, and QB24 in three games without Godwin/Evans.
 Prior to then, Mayfield was a locked-in fantasy starter.
 I’m optimistic that he can get back to that form.
 Mayfield finished as a top-8 scoring QB in 6-of-7 games to start his season.
 The Giants can generate a strong pass rush, but they’re burnable in the secondary.
-Hopefully, T Tristian Wirfs (knee) is good to go.
+T Tristian Wirfs (knee) is out, which does affect his projection slightly downwards.

 Mike Evans – Welcome back.
 Evans is tracking towards a return after missing four games (5 weeks total due to bye) with a hamstring injury.
 While he could be limited in his first action since Week 7, this is clearly a terrific matchup on paper.
 The Giants allow 2.35 yards per route run to opposing outside wide receivers – third-most.
 CB Deonte Banks is allowing 0.42 FP per route run in his coverage, second-most among all starting CBs this weekend.
 I fully expect that Evans will be funneled 8 to 12 targets in every game moving forward, and his rest-of-season schedule has league winner written all over it.